Thomas Tryon

-Thomas Tryon (6 September 1634 – 21 August 1703) was an English merchant, writer and activist who wrote several popular self-help books and was an early advocate of animal rights, vegetarianism and abolitionism.
+Thomas Tryon (6 September 1634 – 21 August 1703) was an English merchant and writer.
+He wrote on diet, temperance, health, education, slavery and the treatment of animals, and is associated with the early history of vegetarianism, animal rights and abolitionism.

 Life

-Born in 1634 in Bibury near Cirencester, Gloucestershire, England, he had to work spinning wool as a child and received no education.
-As a teenager, he worked as a shepherd till the age of eighteen and managed to learn reading and writing in his spare time.
-In 1652 he moved to London without telling his parents and apprenticed with a hatter at the Bridewell area.
-He became an Anabaptist in 1654 under the influence of his master.
-He liked the ascetic lifestyle of that congregation, but soon he found his own independent spiritual way after reading the writings of Jakob Böhme.
-In 1657 he heard an inner voice, which he named the "Voice of Wisdom", encouraging him to become a vegetarian and to live on a frugal diet.
-He married in 1661 but failed to convert his wife to his lifestyle.
+Tryon was born in 1634 in Bibury, near Cirencester, Gloucestershire.
+He worked as a wool-spinner as a child and received no formal education.
+As a teenager, he worked as a shepherd until the age of eighteen, learning to read and write in his spare time.
+In 1652 he moved to London without telling his parents and was apprenticed to a hatter in the Bridewell area.

+Tryon became an Anabaptist in 1654 under the influence of his master.
+He was attracted to the congregation's asceticism, but later developed an independent religious outlook after reading Jakob Böhme.
+In 1657 he said that he heard an inner voice, which he called the "Voice of Wisdom", urging him to become a vegetarian and follow a frugal diet.
+He married in 1661, but did not persuade his wife to adopt his diet.

-He traveled to Barbados hoping to succeed in his hat trade and to profit from greater religious tolerance there, but was shocked by the cruelty of slavery in the plantations.
+Tryon travelled to Barbados hoping to succeed in the hat trade and benefit from greater religious tolerance, but was disturbed by the treatment of enslaved people on the plantations.
 In 1669 he returned to London and settled in Hackney.
-In 1682 his inner voice told him to engage in writing and to publish books in order to propagate temperance and nonviolence.
-In the last two decades of his life, he published twenty-seven works on a wide range of subjects, including education, nutrition, abstinence from alcohol and tobacco and other health issues, and treatment of slaves.
-At the same time he continued his hat trade and grew wealthy.
-Some of his self-help books sold very well.
+In 1682 he said that the same inner voice instructed him to write and publish books promoting temperance and nonviolence.

+During the last two decades of his life, Tryon published 27 works on subjects including education, diet, abstinence from alcohol and tobacco, health, and the treatment of enslaved people.
+He continued in the hat trade and became wealthy.
+Some of his books sold well.
+He died in Hackney on 21 August 1703.
+His memoirs, Some Memoirs of the Life of Mr. Thomas Tryon, Late of London, Merchant, were published posthumously in 1705.